 Teams also need to understand that there are different models, said Dahan, continuing “We need to understand what needs to be immediate, what means stale, and when the information can be stale, then addressing these situations with different models.”

 All rules aren't created equal

 Assuming that all rules are equally likely to change is another common mistake that teams make, said Dahan.
 This leads to all the rules being put in the same place and the same kind of reuse applied to the same rules.
 Validations, calculations and workflows are not necessarily the same.
 For example, the requirement “the username must be unique” is common but never changes.
 Workflow rules (eg when a customer cancels an order, the system checks if it has been shipped and cancels if not) change substantially more.
 The reason for this is, according to Dahan, because these rules are actually related to a particular domain, what makes a business unique.
 “By virtue of the fact that all systems have the exact same requirements around username uniqueness and field length, that they are not unique for a particular business so they are not unique”, said he.
 These are just technical constraints, according to Dahan: “The business doesn’t care that username fields are 8 characters.
 Usernames have to be unique for technical reasons to be able to select customers to check details”.
 Rules that are not part of genuine domain logic do not have to be implemented in the domain model, suggested he, because they do not model the domain.
 They may be deployed to a separate tier.

-Dahan quoted Martin Fowler, who defined the domain model pattern in Patterns of Enterprise Application Architecture (The Addison-Wesley Signature Series): “Use the domain model pattern if you have complicated and ever-changing rules….
+Dahan quoted Martin Fowler, who defined the domain model pattern in Patterns of Enterprise Application Architecture: “Use the domain model pattern if you have complicated and ever-changing rules….
 If you have simple not null checks and a couple of sums to calculate, a Transaction Script is a better bet”.

 Race conditions hide business rules